vogelito/glacierprotocol/_docs/overview.md

   - /docs/
 ---

-CryptoGlacier is based on [Glacier](https://glacierprotocol.org/), the step-by-step protocol for storing bitcoins in a highly secure manner.
+CryptoGlacier is a step-by-step protocol for storying crypto assets in a highly secure manner.
+It is based on the popular [Glacier Protocol](https://glacierprotocol.org/).

 There are two main differences between CryptoGlacier and Glacier:
 * CryptoGlacier adds support for other cryptocurrencies